rmkelley/rmkelley.github.io/final.md

 For my final project I attempted to recreate the [QGIS Direction Model](lab1SQL.md) from the first two labs, except this time in RStudio.
 Where in the original labs i used model builder(including SQL code) and point-and-click functions in QGIS, this time I used exclusively R code.
 Something I am particularly proud of (and made my life significantly more difficult) was that I even downloaded the datafiles using R. I have used R before, so many of its basic functions are already familiar to me.
 Thus, this was mainly an exercise in acquiring data, its manipulation, and exploring new was to present data.

 I completed this lab in a cartesian plane due to issues converting any of my data or functions into a CRF.
 Because it is in a very small geographic area, however, I believe that the variance is minimal.
+The main reason for this is because having the data as a multipolygon was breaking the functions that allowed for conversion into different coordinate reference systems.

 To download my RStudio code, click [here](Final.R)